Machine-learning recovery of foreground wedge-removed 21-cm light cones for high-$z$ galaxy mapping: Simulations and Foreground Filtering

-Our coeval-box database consists of 680 21-cm brightness temperature boxes, uniformly distributed between $z=[6.75,8.50]$ with $\Delta z = 0.25$ spacings.
-This redshift interval corresponds to a range in the neutral hydrogen fraction, $x_{\text{HI}} \approx [0.25,0.75]$.
+Our coeval-box database consists of 780 21-cm brightness temperature boxes, distributed between $z=[4.50,10.75]$.
+This redshift interval corresponds to a range in the neutral hydrogen fraction, $x_{\text{HI}} \approx [0.00015,0.95]$.
+Of the 780 coeval boxes, 680 are distributed uniformly between $z=[6.75,8.50]$ (or $x_{\text{HI}} \approx [0.25,0.75]$) with $\Delta z = 0.25$ spacings.
+The remaining 100 coeval boxes are generated between $z=[4.50, 6.50]$ and $z=[8.75, 10.75]$ with $\Delta z = 0.50$ spacings, and are reserved exclusively for post-training out-of-distribution testing (see Section \ref{sec:3.2} for details).
 Our light-cone database consists of 350 21-cm brightness temperature light-cones, each extending from $z=5.577$ to $z=8.943$ along the LoS direction.
 In addition to our database of ``true'' \texttt{21cmFAST} light-cones, we also generate a secondary database of 50 approximate light-cones.
 Approximate light-cones are produced by concatenating coeval-boxes generated from the same initial conditions (random seed) at a series of increasing redshifts.
 The resulting light-cones evolve very coarsely along the LoS.
 The coeval-boxes comprising these light-cones have the same shape and physical dimension as those in the coeval-box database ($128\times128\times128$ voxels, $192\times192\times192$ cMpc$^3$).
 To produce each approximate light-cone we concatenate 6 coeval-boxes along the LoS axis, such that the final shape agrees with those in our ``true'' light-cone database ($128\times128\times768$ voxels).
 The constituent coeval-boxes are generated at 6 intermediate redshifts within the ``true'' light-cones, selected at 128-voxel increments along the LoS starting from $z=5.786$.
 This interpolation method was chosen because the resulting light-cones were found to have a $x_{\text{HI}}$ that matched closely with the $x_{\text{HI}}$ of ``true'' light-cones.
 The approximate light-cone database is necessary to facilitate the high-redshift galaxy recovery analysis discussed in Section \ref{sec:4} due to the intrinsic limitations of the halo-finding algorithm that is employed.
 We elaborate on this further in Section \ref{sec:halo_catalogues}.
 In Section \ref{sec:3.3}, we verify the validity of this approximation, confirming that the network's performance is robust to ``true" \textit{and} approximate light-cones.